codesandbox/ueberauth_workos/guides/getting-started.md

 In order to accomplish this, the custom plug must run before `plug Ueberauth` for the request phase action.

 A full example is not included here, however it should end with a new param `connection`, `organization`, or `provider` present in the connection struct as it is handed off to Ueberauth.

+### Additional Parameters

+You may optionally send the following parameters to the request phase in addition to the _Connection Selector_ described above:

+* `domain_hint`: According to WorkOS: _Can be used to pre-fill the domain field when initiating authentication with Microsoft OAuth, or with a `GoogleSAML` connection type._

+* `login_hint`: According to WorkOS: _Can be used to pre-fill the username/email address field of the IdP sign-in page for the user, if you know their username ahead of time._